markus-brln/fluxcd-setup/README.md

 ## Tasks

 - kubernetes cluster
-- FluxCD bootstrap on my cluster,
+- FluxCD bootstrap on my cluster
+- Install vector inside the cluster using flux, output some logs
+- Opting to skip PLG stack because I did that for another interview: https://github.com/markus-brln/prometheus-grafana-setup

 ## Install lightweight kubernetes distro

 - Kubernetes distro choice:
-  - already have experience with microk8s, so don't want to re-invent the wheel
+  - Already have experience with microk8s, so don't want to re-invent the wheel
-  - looked at other distros, but didn't want to do a full analysis with POCs for this task
+  - Looked at other distros, but didn't want to do a full analysis with POCs for this task

 ```bash
 sudo snap install microk8s --classic --channel=1.31/stable
 ```

 - How do I determine versions?
 At the company we take the second-to-last major version / take an LTS
-  - new features, new bugs
+  - New features, new bugs
-  - still patch releases
+  - Still patch releases

 ## Bootstrap FluxCD